ZockiRR/RustSirens/README.md

 Example: /togglesirens
 ```

-Paste `bind h togglesirens` into the ingame console to bind that command to the H key as an example.
+Paste `bind j togglesirens` into the ingame console to bind that command to the H key as an example.

 ## Permissions
  - `sirens.attachsirens` -- Allows the player to attach sirens